Parker Family Saga: The Phantom of the Open Hearth (1976)

-Released as a made-for-television film, the movie was met with mixed critical reception.
-However, it is credited with providing studio interest in the eventual creation of A Christmas Story years later.
+Released as a made-for-television film, the movie was met with mixed critical reception, but it is credited with providing studio interest in the eventual creation of A Christmas Story years later.

-A middle-aged Ralph Parker introduces the film, before the events of the movie flashback to the past.
+A middle-aged Ralph Parker introduces the film and serves as a narrator.
 Set during the late-1940s to early-1950s America, high school-aged Ralph prepares for the upcoming junior prom.
 Every day at school he tries to overcome his shyness and ask his crush, a popular classmate named Daphne Bigelow, to the event.
 At home, Ralph finds himself at odds with his father and his over-involved mother.
 His parents are busy with their own interests.
 Mr. Parker once again orders a tasteless lamp from a contest he won in an advertisement, and Mrs. Parker often attends "dish night" at the local movie theater to acquire a collection of dinner dishes.
 Though Ralph decides to ask his geeky neighbor Wanda Hickey to the dance, he continues to wish he could win the affections of Daphne.
 Later with his friends and their dates, Ralph drinks alcohol excessively.
 The group finds themselves sick and vomiting in the bathroom stall, during the eventful night of junior prom.

 The Great American Fourth of July and Other Disasters (1982)

-Released as a made-for-television film, debuting on American Playhouse, season one, episode ten; the movie was met with moderately positive critical reception.
-In the years since, the film has been labeled as a 4th of July holiday movie essential.
+Released as a made-for-television film, debuting on American Playhouse, season one, episode ten, the film was met with moderately positive critical reception.
+In the years since, the film has been labeled as a Fourth of July holiday movie essential.

 Set during the late-1940s to early-1950s America, high school-aged Ralph Parker prepares himself for the perceived date of his lifetime, with his friend's attractive cousin named Pamela.
 While he plans the event with precision, his mother and father each respectively prepare to celebrate the nation's Independence Day.
 Mrs. Parker passes a chain letter around the neighborhood, while inheriting a large sum of wash rags.
 Mr. Parker decides to display his patriotism by lighting off Roman Candle fireworks from his pockets that night during the neighborhood event.
 Though Ralph believes he's prepared for the date, he ultimately embarrasses himself.
 Meanwhile, the parents come to terms with the neighbors' perceptions of their family.